Iasmaah/expense-tracker/README.md

 !['photo of the app'](image.png)

-# How the app was built and function?
-This app was built to track users expenses using react.js and
+This app was built to track users expenses using react.js and firebase